 Housesitting is a great way for students to score a free vacation during their holidays.
 You’ll be tasked with watching someone’s house while they’re away, in exchange for free accommodation and utilities.
 It involves watering the owners’ plants, cleaning their house, collecting their mail and taking care of their pets.

-The job might not always come with a lot of money because of the free benefits, but it teaches students great responsibility and time management skills.
+Being a housesitter might not always come with a lot of money because of the free benefits, but it teaches students great responsibility and time management skills.

 If you need a holiday job to help you support your studies financially, Fundi can help!
-Fundi provides funding for any student need from housing, to fees, laptops, textbooks, study tools, accomodation and more!
+Fundi provides funding for any student need from housing, to fees, laptops, textbooks, study tools, accommodation and more!
 Apply for funding today!